- Blogtober Came Early | Day 1/30

 Oh, you’ve definitely seen those.

-In his book The Peculiar Kenyan, Sunny Bindra writes “In fact, our peculiarity may be the one thing that unites us.
-At a time when our nationhood is in peril and we are retreating back into ethnic kingdoms, let us come out and celebrate the fact that whether we emerge from lakes, mountains or oceans we are uniformly peculiar!
-Anyone looking for a means of uniting Kenyans need to look no further than our national eccentricities.
+In his book The Peculiar Kenyan, Sunny Bindra writes, “In fact, our peculiarity may be the one thing that unites us.
+At a time when our nationhood is in peril, and we are retreating into ethnic kingdoms, let us come out and celebrate the fact that whether we emerge from lakes, mountains, or oceans, we are uniformly peculiar!
+Anyone looking for a means of uniting Kenyans needs to look no further than our national eccentricities.
 Perhaps we have uncovered a national asset…”

-The meme culture despite its misgivings for when we truly cannot express ourselves in words, has come to save us all from the tribal jokes which were the epicentre of comic relief for a very long time.
+Despite its misgivings, for when we truly cannot express ourselves in words, the meme culture has come to save us all from the tribal jokes that were the epicenter of comic relief for a very long time.

 “This strength and support that is found in the African family is the most important part of our culture and should be preserved and nurtured at all costs.” — The Late Margaret Ogola

-Anyone who comes to visit Kenya will probably learn the word Lamba Lolo before Hakuna Matata and its variables or even go an inch farther and release a song like Mr Eazi.
+Anyone who comes to visit Kenya will probably learn the word Lamba Lolo before Hakuna Matata and its variables, or even go an inch farther and release a song like Mr. Eazi.
 Sheng/Slang is a way of life.
-The uniqueness and authenticity of a Kenyan experience are so strong that Indigo Traveller in a series of Youtube clips went from absolutely detesting the insecurity of downtown Nairobi to gleefully sharing how he will miss Kenya and its welcoming people with every fibre of his being.
-It was hilarious to watch Kenyans in the comment section also go from absolutely “can’t stand this guy” to “oh wow what a funny mzungu.”
+In a series of Youtube clips, the uniqueness and authenticity of a Kenyan experience are so strong that Indigo Traveller went from absolutely detesting downtown Nairobi’s insecurity to gleefully sharing how he will miss Kenya and its welcoming people with every fiber of his being.
+It was hilarious to watch Kenyans in the comment section also go from absolutely “can’t stand this guy” to “oh wow, what a funny mzungu.”

 Wakihesabu tuna hesabu, wakianika tunaanua.

 That’s the Kenyan thing to do.
-On social media, KOT as fondly called, is not to be messed with.
-When Vogue published a piece on the many facets of Nairobi culture from the cool girls perspective, it was not well received, to say the least.
+On social media, KOT, as fondly called, is not to be messed with.
+When Vogue published a piece on the many facets of Nairobi culture from the cool girls’ perspective, it was not well received, to say the least.
 The reasons were to the effect that it was not anywhere a reflection of what Nairobi truly is.
-Sometimes we can go beyond the intentions and get outrightly annoying but perhaps that’s the only time we show support for each other.
+Sometimes we can go beyond the intentions and get outright annoying, but perhaps that’s the only time we show support for each other.
 When rallying behind a cause or a troll.

 “Tuma na ya kutoa” (send extra for withdrawal charges)